wireapp/wire-docs/src/how-to/administrate/migrate-to-postgresql.md

 ## PostgreSQL Connection Budget

 Before starting the migration, make sure you have enough connections available.
+The budget planning itself belongs in the dedicated guide, so keep this step as a pointer to the canonical reference.

 See [PostgreSQL Connection Budget](postgresql.md#postgresql-connection-budget) for how to calculate your connection budget, default and low-traffic starting points, and how to tune from observed traffic.

+## Recommended Domain Order

+Migrate domains in this order:

+1. Conversations
+2. Conversation codes
+3. Team features

+This keeps the largest and most operationally sensitive migration first, when your rollback options are still best for the remaining domains.

 ## Migration States